 Sauces & Stuff

-Melt butter in a small saucepan, over low heat.
-Skim off and discard the foam that rises to the top.
+Melt butter in a saucepan over low heat; skim off and discard foam that rises to the top.

 Remove butter from heat.